raubvogel/torturedisk/README.md

 # torturedisk
 Script to run a set of tests on a hard drive using fio and/or spdk

-Idea is to provide a series of reproduceable tests that can be let run in sequence for as long as it takes (maybe hours or days) while we do something more useful with our time.
+Idea is to provide a series of reproduceable tests that can be allowed to run in sequence for as long as it takes (maybe hours or days) while we do something more useful with our time.
 At the end of the run we have a file we can use to build tables from comparing all the different tests.